bangadam/my-personal-site/src/pages/about.md

 title: "About"
 ---

-Hi, my name is Muhammad Adam and I am a Fullstack Web Developer with +5 years of experience.
+Hi, my name is Muhammad Meganata Adam and I am a Fullstack Web Developer with +5 years of experience.
 I specialize in using Golang, PHP, Vuejs, and PostgreSQL to create robust and scalable web applications.
 My expertise lies in developing responsive and intuitive user interfaces, building APIs, and designing databases.

 ## Tech Stack